Parachute Jump

 Collection type: Documentary photograph

 In 2002 the Parachute Jump was disassembled for a thorough structural rehabilitation and repainting.
-Sections of the Jump were placed in the parking lot of Keyspan Park for sand blasting, painting and member replacement.
-This photograph shows the...
+Sections of the Jump were placed in the parking lot of Keyspan Park for sand blasting and painting.
+This photograph shows one of two large...

 Content type: Collection Item